-The proof problem in used Macs.
+The proof problem in Macs.

-A used Mac listing is a wall of unverifiable claims: "2023, 32 GB, no issues, never opened."
+A Mac listing is a wall of unverifiable claims: "2023, 32 GB, no issues, never opened."
 Buyers discount the listing or walk; sellers drop price to compensate.
 A Macfax report turns those claims into a tamper-proof record any buyer can verify in 30 seconds.
 That asymmetry shows up in price and time-to-sale.

 Verified Macs close faster, for more.